scottweston/spirkctrl/README.md

     $ curl https://api.spark.io/v1/devices/SPARK_ID/learn -d access_token=API_TOKEN

-You will then see the serial:
+You will then see on the serial console:

     Send IR now: